The Cheetah Girls 2: Plot

-Galleria notices that everyone is getting involved in other activities except for her ("It's Over"), and eventually decided to take a train to Paris, where she can meet up with her father, Francobollo, and he will take her back home to Manhattan.
-While at a train station, the other three girls find Galleria and sing the starting sequence of "Amigas Cheetahs", and Galleria says she will only come back if they stay focused.
-While Chanel walked around the house, she overhears Juanita talking to Dorothea about how she believes that Luc doesn't want to marry her because Chanel doesn't like him.
+Galleria notices that everyone is getting involved in other activities except for her ("It's Over"), and eventually decides to take a train to Paris, where she can meet up with her father and go home.
+While at a train station, the other three girls find Galleria and convince her to stay after promising to stay focused.
+Later, Chanel overhears Juanita talking to Dorothea about how she believes that Luc doesn't want to marry her because Chanel doesn't like him.
 Luc later proposes to Juanita, after Chanel gives him permission, and she gladly accepts.
 Luc tells Chanel that she can stay in New York with her friends for her upcoming senior year.

-However, the Cheetah Girls' dreams are in serious trouble.
-After the Cheetah Girls finish performing at The Dancing Cat ("Step Up"), Lola convinces The Dancing Cat's manager to pay the Cheetah Girls money.
-The competition will only allow amateur performs to compete.
-Accepting payment from The Dancing Cat makes the Cheetah Girls professional performers, but they gave the money back and Angel, who was present during the entire exchange, investigates.
+After the Cheetah Girls finish performing at The Dancing Cat ("Step Up"), Lola convinces the club manager to pay the Cheetah Girls.
+The competition will only allow amateur performs to compete, and accepting payment disqualified them.
+They return the money and Angel, who was present during the entire exchange, investigates.

-Lola suggests that since the Cheetah Girls cannot perform as a group, Chanel should perform with Marisol instead since they can both sing in Spanish.
-Right before Chanel is going to get changed to perform with Marisol, the Festival Director informs that the Cheetah Girls are able to perform after getting a tip.
-Everyone is surprised when they see that the informer was his nephew, Angel.
-He informed that Lola tried to sabotage the Cheetahs, and his uncle reinstates the girls as the Cheetah Girls.
-Lola tries to dispute, but the Director will not hear it.
-Marisol finally tells off her mother, saying she is quitting the competition because she loves to sing and not to be famous, and her mother is just desperate to make her a star.
-The Cheetah Girls then perform "Amigas Cheetahs", and as a surprise, bring Marisol onto the stage (where Lola sees how happy her daughter finally is), along with Joaquin's dancing crew, Angel on the guitar and the Director on the trumpet.
-Their song is a hit with the crowd.
-An alternate ending concludes after this, where Juanita and Luc are having their wedding, and with everybody enjoying themselves ("Cherish the Moment").
-This scene is not shown in both TV or sing-along versions.
+Lola suggests that since the Cheetah Girls cannot perform as a group, Chanel should perform with Marisol instead.
+Right before Chanel is going to perform with Marisol, the Festival Director informs that the Cheetah Girls are able to perform after speaking to Angel, who is revealed to be his nephew.
+He informed the director of Lola’s attempts, and his uncle reinstates the group.
+Marisol stands up to her mother and drops out of the competition.
+The Cheetah Girls then perform "Amigas Cheetahs" and bring Marisol onto the stage, along with Joaquin's dancing crew, Angel on the guitar and the Director on the trumpet, and the film ends.

+In an alternate ending, Juanita and Luc get married ("Cherish the Moment").
+This scene is not shown in TV or sing-along versions.